 At S4A positive behaviour is encouraged by:

-It is inevitable that as children develop and learn, there are times when they need support and
+It is inevitable that as children develop and learn, there are times when they need support and guidance to understand that their behaviour is not acceptable.
+Staff at S4A will try to determine the cause or triggers of the inappropriate behaviour to prevent the situation from recurring.

-Dealing with inappropriate behaviour
+Dealing with inappropriate behaviour at our settings

 Physical intervention

-If staff are not confident about their ability to contain a situation, they should call the manager
+If staff are not confident about their ability to contain a situation, they should call the manager or, in extreme cases, the police.

 Corporal punishment

-punishment from any person who cares for or is in regular contact with the child, or from any other people on our premises.
+We will take all reasonable steps to ensure that no child who attends our Club receives corporal punishment from any person who cares for or is in regular contact with the child, or from any other people on our premises.

 This policy was adopted by: S4A

-Date: 23/3/20 To be reviewed: 23/3/23
+Date: 23/1/24 To be reviewed: 23/1/27

-S4A CANCELLATIONS/REFUND POLICY
+S4A CANCELLATIONS / CREDIT POLICY

 At S4A, we do not issue cash refunds for cancellations.
-However, we offer the flexibility to transfer cancelled sessions to another day or receive a credit note, which remains valid for six months from the date of issue.
+However, we offer the flexibility to transfer cancelled sessions to another day or to receive a credit note, which remains valid for six months from the date of issue.

 This applies to all sessions by S4A Group Ltd.